nju-websoft/BANDAR/README.md

 ## Run

-To run the experiments, please following these steps:
+To run the experiments, please follow these steps:

 1.
 2.